Preemployment Screening and Testing: New York

 - The state has legalized medical marijuana for covered medical conditions, but an employer may enforce an existing drug-free workplace policy.
 See Medical Marijuana.

-- Localities including Buffalo, New York City, Rochester and Syracuse have laws pertaining to preemployment screening and testing.
+- Localities including Buffalo, New York City, Rochester and Syracuse have requirements pertaining to preemployment screening and testing.
 See Local Requirements.